A mighty eighty seven point five eight: Thank you, Neeraj Chopra

 Talk about this moment that you are unlikely to ever forget.

-“I was there” is a phrase often used to describe great personal sporting memories but apart from a select few who filled up the seats in that massive Olympic Stadium, no one can say that here.
+“I was there” is a phrase often used to describe great personal sporting memories but apart from a select few who filled up the seats in that massive Olympic Stadium in Tokyo, no one can say that here.
 That is just a sign of the times we are in.
 But this is a moment we will all remember as the time “we were alive and watching it on a screen.”

 And given how the last couple of years have been, that means a whole lot.